-Daisy-chain mode is enabled by setting the DAISY_EN bit in the CONFIG1 register.
-Figure 41b shows the daisy-chain configuration.
+Daisy-chain mode is enabled by setting the DAISY\EN\bit in the CONFIG1 register.
+Figure 45b shows the daisy-chain configuration.
 In this mode SCLK, DIN, and CS are shared across multiple devices.
-The DOUT of one device is hooked up to the DAISY_IN of the other device, thereby creating a chain.
-One extra SCLK must be issued in between each data set.
-Also, when using daisy chain mode the multiple readback feature is not available.
-Short the DAISY_IN pin to digital ground if not used.
-Figure 2 (Daisy-Chain Interface Timing) describes the required timing for the ADS1298 shown in Figure 41.
-Data from the ADS1298 appears first on DOUT, followed by a don't care bit, and finally by the status and data words from the ADS1294.
+The DOUT of one device is hooked up to the DAISY\IN of the other device, thereby creating a chain.
+One extra SCLK must be issued between each data set.
+Also, when using daisy-chain mode, the multiple readback feature is not available.
+Short the DAISY\IN pin to digital ground if not used.
+Figure 2 describes the required timing for the ADS1298 shown in Figure 46.
+Data from the ADS1298 appear first on DOUT, followed by a don't care bit, and finally by the status and data words from the ADS1294.